 When we apply Universal Design principles to our educational environment, we ensure that everything we work with is accessible by all individuals.
 This proactive approach enables us to design materials that all students can use, without the need for adaptation at a later time.
 It’s important to note that this UD approach creates additional benefits for everybody.
 For instance, while we must provide videos with closed captions for individuals with hearing impairments, in a noisy environment, any student can turn on those captions and still get the benefit of the content (and finish their homework!).
 Similarly, all students can take advantage of the transcripts created for the captions to do word searches and find specific information or segments.

-The major design and accessibility-related challenges reported by students to UMaine’s Disability Support Services are:
+The major design and accessibility-related challenges reported by students to UMaine’s Student Accessibility Services are:

 - Understanding how to learn in a lecture